 With recent global economic downturns, international trade has seen some of the deepest reductions ever posted.
 This, as indicated previously, has had notable effect on the Authority's cargo volumes.
 However the global recovery is clearly underway and coupled with improvements in key sectors of North Carolina's economy, trade volume is widely anticipated to return to and ultimately exceed traditional levels in the coming years.
-The Authority has experienced this recovery over the past several years through expansion and stabilization of container market share, recoveries of bulk volumes in 2010 and 2013-2015, a resurgence of break bulk volumes in 2013, and projected growth in cargo trends for the upcoming fiscal cycle 2016.
+The Authority has experienced this recovery over the past several years through expansion and stabilization of container market share, recoveries of bulk volumes in 2010 and 2013-2016, a resurgence of break bulk volumes in 2013, and projected growth in cargo trends for the upcoming fiscal cycle 2017.

-Growth in cargo movement activity as reported in the Authority's fiscal year 2016 operating budget assumes a 7% increase in container activity as well as new bulk business, particularly the planned Spring 2016 completion of the bulk wood pellet facility in Wilmington, and growth in breakbulk activities at both the Wilmington and Morehead City locations.
+Changes in container services and carrier alliances is assumed to have a net negative impact to revenues in fiscal year 2017 through the transition period.
+The Authority's plan reflects an 8.5% decrease in container activity driven by volatility with Asian carriers, mitigated in part by full year operation of a new service that commenced in May 2016.
+Planned completion of the bulk wood pellet facility in Wilmington along with increased wood pulp activity is expected to drive an overall 21% increase in handled tonnage through the Wilmington and Morehead City locations.
 As a result of these growth projections, the Authority is anticipating that utilization at its existing facilities will improve, thus raising operating profitability.
 Further, based on current as well as anticipated financial performance, the Authority will have adequate cash flows from operations to meet all current obligations as well as debt service requirements.
-The Authority's all-in debt service coverage for budgeted fiscal year 2016 is \$2.08 to \$1.00, which is well within the stipulated debt covenant requirements and sufficient to maintain its current credit ratings.
+The Authority's all-in debt service coverage for budgeted fiscal year 2017 is \$2.01 to \$1.00, which is well within the stipulated debt covenant requirements and sufficient to maintain its current credit ratings.